-This summer, The City is enhancing traffic noise enforcement in response to the amount of citizen complaints received every spring, summer and fall.
+Throughout the warmer months, The City receives hundreds of traffic noise complaints from citizens.
+As such, The City's Municipal Policing Services and Red Deer RCMP are enhancing traffic noise enforcement in noise hotspots.
 Patrols will focus on motorists creating excessive noise through rapid acceleration, revving, modified exhaust systems, loud stereos, and other common noise culprits.

 - Section 61 (Vehicle Equipment Regulation) prohibits mufflers that create excessive noise or produce flames or sparks, prohibits widened exhaust outlets, and prohibits devices attached to exhaust systems or mufflers that increase vehicle noise.

 - Section 82 (Use of Highway and Rules of the Road Regulation) prohibits emitting loud and unnecessary noise from a vehicle or any part of it, or from any thing or substance that the vehicle or a part of the vehicle comes into contact with.

 - Section 87 (Use of Highway and Rules of the Road Regulation) prohibits driving a motor vehicle in a residential area in an unduly disturbing manner between 10 p.m. and 7 a.m.